FNXDOOM/Toxicity-Analyzer/README.md

 This project consists of a FastAPI API for analyzing text toxicity and a Chrome extension that allows users to easily analyze selected text on any webpage using the API.

-## Project Structure:

-The project is organized as follows:

-'''
-Toxicity-Analyzer-Project/
-├── api/ # FastAPI API code
-│ ├── app/ # FastAPI application code
-│ │ ├── main.py # Contains the FastAPI app instance and endpoints
-│ │ └── init.py # (Optional, but good practice: can be empty)
-│ └── ... other API files ...
-├── extension/ # Chrome extension code
-│ ├── manifest.json # Describes the extension to Chrome
-│ ├── background.js # Background script for the extension
-│ ├── popup.html # (Optional) Popup HTML for the extension
-│ └── ... other extension files ...
-└── README.md
-'''

 ## Prerequisites

 Before you begin, ensure you have the following installed: